Board Members Need to Lead the Way

 2. Board specified frequency of contact

-- In light of the legal obligations on board members, the board will determine how often and for how long it needs to meet to carry out its duties.
+- In light of the legal obligations on board members, the board will determine how long and how often a board needs to meet to carry out its duties.
 Secondary consideration is made between age and stage of the business;

 - The board will also determine with whom it wishes to meet.
 This includes [senior] executives, customers and other key stakeholders.
 This is to ensure that the board members receive feedback from a wider range of sources than solely the CEO [and perhaps CFO];